Judge grants restraining order against Trump's immigration order

-A federal judge granted a temporary restraining order Friday against President Donald Trump's extreme vetting executive order.
+A federal judge granted a temporary restraining order Friday against President Donald Trump's extreme vetting executive order, in the order's most significant legal setback, so far.

 The restraining order temporarily stops key provisions of the President’s immigration order nationwide, according to the Attorney General's office.
-It will remain in place until U.S. District Court Senior Judge James Robart considers the provisions in the lawsuit.
+It will remain in place until U.S. District Court Senior Judge James Robart, appointed by President George W. Bush, considers the provisions in the full lawsuit, filed earlier this week.

+"It’s obviously an historic decision and important one for the rule of law and the people of the state of Washington and the people of our country.
+It’s not the loudest voice that prevails in the courtroom; it’s the Constitution," said Attorney General Bob Ferguson following the ruling.

+"The law is a powerful thing.
+It has the ability to hold everyone accountable to it, and that includes the President of the United States," Ferguson continued.

 To get the restraining order, the state had to argue that halting the order was in the public's interest and that irreparable harm would occur without the restraining order.